olilarkin/awesome-musicdsp/README.md

 - [dexed](https://github.com/asb2m10/dexed) - Dexed is a JUCE frontend to [Raph Levien's "Music Synthesier For Android"](https://github.com/google/music-synthesizer-for-android), which is an excellent DX7 emulation.
 Also [ported to work on the web as a WebAudioModule](http://www.webaudiomodules.org/wamsynths/dexed)
 - [AudioKit SynthOne](https://github.com/AudioKit/AudioKitSynthOne) - SynthOne is a great open source project built using Audiokit,  that will be very interesting to anyone looking to build an iOS synthesiser.
 - [AirWindows Plugins](https://github.com/airwindows/airwindows) - A large collection of GUI-less plug-ins open source but supported via patreon [see airwindows site](http://www.airwindows.com/)
+- [Temper](https://github.com/creativeintent/temper) - A digital distiotion built using JUCE and FAUST

 ## Getting physical
 Most of the audio programming that I do has to do with plug-ins, but I found a couple of hardware platforms that I really like developing for (mainly because writing code for these devices is not so different to making a plug-in).